Translations of this page:

 Mobile devices and responsive display

 A relevant part of the respondants fill in the questionnaire not on an computer but on a mobile device.
 The most questions in SoSci Survey switch to a different display mode.
 Therefore in most cases it is enough to try the questionnaire in the end of the implementation on an mobile device.
-More in the chapter Surveys for Smartphones.
+More in the chapter Questionnaire for Smartphones.

 Solution approach 1